Women in Tunisia: Demographics

 As of 2008, the U.S. Population Reference Bureau reported that Tunisia's population of women between the ages of 15 and 49 was 3,000,000.
 By 2015, there will be 3,100,000 women of the same age bracket in the country.
-The life expectancy for women, from birth, is 76 years (men in Tunisia have a life expectancy of 72 years).
+The life expectancy for women, from birth, is 79 years (men in Tunisia have a life expectancy of 72 years).

 History

 When Tunisia was still under French protectorate, the majority of Tunisian women were uneducated and performed the domestic duties required by husbands and fathers.
 However, with the onset of the country's independence movement, a voice for equality between men and women emerged.
 In fact, by the early 20th century, many urban families were educating their daughters.
 When Tunisia regained its independence in 1956, the republic's founder—Habib Bourguiba—discussed repeatedly the need to include all persons in Tunisian society.

+In 1916, Juliette Smaja Zérah became Tunisia's first female lawyer after being admitted to the Tunis bar.

 In 1956, The Code of Personal Status (Tunisia) was enacted—a document that has undergone heavy reform since its inception.
 This document has abolished polygamy and repudiation, enabled women to ask for divorce, enacted a minimum age for marriage and ordered the consent of both spouses before marriage.
 Moreover, women earned the right to vote in 1957 and in 1959, women were able to seek office.
 The Constitution of Tunisia promulgates "the principle of equality" which has been applied favorably for women within the judiciary system, enabling them to enter untraditional job sectors (for example medicine with Habiba Djilani the first female surgeon, the army and engineering) as well as open bank accounts and establish businesses.
 In 1959, women were able to access birth control.
 In 1965 a law was passed that allowed women to have abortions as part of a population control policy.
-Abortion on request was legalized in October of 1973.
+Abortion on request was legalized in October 1973.

 In 1993, feminists and women's organizations’ lobbying efforts resulted in certain modifications to the Code of Personal Status.
 The modifications stated that a wife was not obliged to obey her husband, but did require her to "share part of the financial burden of the family".
 Despite releasing women from obedience to their husbands, they were now required to equally contribute to managing family affairs.
 However, a vague clause within the Code requires women to "deal with their husbands in accordance with custom and tradition."
 This clause makes it difficult for women to assert their independence (and thus ability to contribute to her family's financial burden) because 'tradition' and 'custom' are often used to reinforce a woman's subservience.
 After the Association des femmes tunisiennes pour la recherche et le développement and the Association tunisienne des femmes démocrates (ATFD) presented a document in which they demanded the full implementation of the agreement, the Tunisian government ratified the agreement on September 20, 1985.